mosip/documentation/docs/device-provider-partner.md

 ## Overview
 This guide enables the Device provider partner to use the partner portal effectively.
 Below is the workflow:

-* Partner self-registers through the portal.
+* The partner self-registers through the portal.
-* Partner admin uploads CA certificate.
+* Partner admin uploads the CA certificate.
-* Partner admin/ Partner uploads the partner certificate.
+* Partner admin or Partner uploads the partner certificate.
-* Partner admin/ Partner creates device details.
+* Partner admin or Partner creates device details.
-* Partner admin approves/rejects device details.
+* Partner admin approves or rejects device details.
-* Partner admin/ Partner creates SBI details.
+* Partner admin or Partner creates SBI details.
-* Partner admin approves/rejects SBI details.
+* Partner admin approves or rejects SBI details.
-* Partner admin/ Partner maps devices and SBI.
+* Partner admin or Partner maps devices and SBI.

 ### Self-registration

-* The Device Provider partner can register themselves on MOSIP PMS portal by clicking **Register** on the landing page.
+* The Device Provider partner can register themselves on the MOSIP PMS portal by clicking **Register** on the landing page.
 * They need to fill up a form with the details below:
     * First and Last name
     * Organization Name